 The remaining £31,000 forms the bulk of the Fund and is open to local charities, education facilities and the general public, for projects based in Guernsey or Herm* which meet at least one of the objectives of the Strategy for Nature.
 Again, this amount is split between projects; an amount up to £5,000 can be applied for at one time, whether it is for the full cost of the project, or as part of the costs.

-The application deadline for the student bursary is 9am on Monday 7th November 2022, however, applications for charities, organisations and the general public have now closed and funding has been awarded.
+The application deadlines for the 2022 bursary and main fund have now closed. funding has been awarded.

 To submit an application for the Fund, please read and fill out the corresponding guidance document and application form found in the downloads section of this page and submit the completed form to email@example.com.
 If you require a paper version to be posted to you, please use the same email address to request this.